cstjean/ClobberingReload.jl/README.md

 Notes:

 - `creload` will output a lot of redefinition warnings, since it is overwriting existing definitions.
+Relief coming soon!
 - Parametric types cannot be _defined_  inside a `creload`ed module. (currently solved on Julia-master by [#17618](https://github.com/JuliaLang/julia/pull/17618), but not on 0.5.0).
 Using parametric types is fine.

 ## Autoreload